 The above question is what whole consulting industries have been built upon, and which Enterprise Architects can now poise themselves to bring insight to.
-Learn more in this guide.
+Learn how with this guide on how to Confidently Align Strategy and Execution using Enterprise Architecture.

-4 Critical Questions for Aligning Strategy With Execution
+4 Critical Questions for Aligning Strategic Planning With Execution Using Enterprise Architecture

-As with all our Best Practice modules, we aim to build around the most common and critical business questions that you most likely want to answer.
+As with all our Use Cases module, we aim to build around the most common and critical business questions that you most likely want to answer.

-Starting with these questions keeps the focus on the value to deliver, not the meta-model, not the EA framework, not our bad habits.
+Starting with these questions keeps the focus on the value to deliver, not the meta-model, not the Enterprise Architecture framework, not our bad habits.

 For the Strategic Planning and Execution case, we started with these first four questions: